Sasho Petrovski

-Sasho Petrovski (Сашо Петровски, Sašo Petrovski) (born 5 March 1975) is an Australian football (soccer) player who plays for South Coast Wolves.
+Sasho Petrovski (Сашо Петровски, Sašo Petrovski) (born 5 March 1975) is a former Australian football (soccer) player who last played for Bankstown City.
 Petrovski has two caps for the Australian national team.
 Petrovski was known in the A-League as one of the most prolific strikers, scoring 41 goals between the 3 clubs.

 Club career

 In the old National Soccer League, Petrovski played 94 games and scored 47 goals.
 Petrovski scored the second hat trick in A-League history.
 He played for Viborg FF in the Danish Superliga.

 Sydney FC

 In 2005, he returned home to play in the newly formed A-League with Sydney FC, where he scored 20 goals in 50 appearances, becoming a fan favorite.
 On 5 January 2007, it was announced that Petrovski would be reunited with former Sydney FC manager Pierre Littbarski at Japanese second division club Avispa Fukuoka when the current A-League finishes.

 Central Coast Mariners

 However, this deal fell through, due to a limit of foreign players in the squad.
 He then signed with the Central Coast Mariners on 12 February 2007.
 Petrovski achieved his first milestone for the Gosford club, when he scored his 10th goal in the 3–2 loss to his former club Sydney FC in round 2 of the 2008–09 A-League season.